We transformed Bird Street, a disused space off Oxford Street, into the world’s first ‘Smart Street’.

 - It will bring an estimated 60 million additional visits to the West End each year, adding to the current 200 million annual visits

-- It is estimated to increase gross development value in the West End by at least £2.5 billion, boosting retail sales in the area to £10 billion annually – an average of £27 million each day
+- It is estimated to increase gross development value in the West End by at least £2.5 billion, boosting retail sales in the area to over £10 billion annually – an average of £27 million each day

 The Elizabeth Line marks the beginning of a new era for the West End and a once-in-a-lifetime opportunity to transform public realm in the area to strengthen its position as the number one global retail and leisure destination.